 What We Know About the Super Greens Salmonella Outbreak

-The CDC, FDA, and state health officials are investigating a multistate outbreak of Salmonella Typhimurium and Salmonella Newport infections linked to Live It Up Super Greens supplement powders.
-As of January 29, 2026, 65 people across 28 states have been infected, with 14 hospitalizations.
-No deaths have been reported.
+The CDC, FDA, and state health officials investigated a multistate outbreak of Salmonella Typhimurium and Salmonella Newport infections linked to Live It Up Super Greens supplement powders.
+The CDC closed this investigation on March 17, 2026, with a final count of 97 people across 32 states infected, 26 hospitalizations, and no deaths.

 The contamination source is moringa leaf powder used as an ingredient in the supplement.
 Illinois public health officials collected and tested open samples of Live It Up Super Greens powder from a sick person, and whole genome sequencing (WGS) confirmed the powder contained the outbreak strain of Salmonella Typhimurium.